Long Road to Heaven: The trials

 Seven months after the bombing, Australian reporter Liz Thompson (Hill) goes to Bali to cover the trials.
 She hires a taxi driver and translator, Wayan Diya (Komang), to take her around the island.
 Diya at first refuses, but Thompson pushes him and triples the amount she originally offered in order to pay for his service.
 They first go to the location of the bombing, where Thompson takes pictures of the site, then to the trial, where Thompson covers a portion of Amrozi's trial.
-While she is in the courtroom, Diya goes to a nearby restaurant to watch the trial, and later throws a rock in the direction of Amrozi while Amrozi is transferring to the police transport.
+While she is in the courtroom, Diya goes to a nearby restaurant to watch the trial, and later throws a rock in the direction of Amrozi while Amrozi is being transferred to the police transport.
 Realizing how stressful it is for Diya, Thompson tells him that she is sorry, and says that she does not need any more help.
 To try to mend fences, she asks him about his elephant tattoo.
 Diya explains that it is Ganesha, and one day when they were drunk, he and his brother had it done together.